-When Richard Paul White’s sister handed her brother over to the police after witnessing him shoot Jason Reichardt in the head, she believed it to be a one-off incident.
+When Richard Paul White’s sister handed her brother over to the police after he confessed to her that Jason Reichardt got shot in the head reportedly after “the gun just went off,” she believed it to be a one-off incident.
 However, the cops were shocked when he confessed to several other murders, claiming he could not make himself stop.
 Investigation Discovery’s ‘Signs of a Psychopath: Hell To Look Forward To’ chronicles Richard’s crimes and portrays how the police brought him to justice.
 Let’s delve into the details and learn more about his victims, shall we?

 Who Are Richard Paul White’s Victims?